retorquere/zotero-better-bibtex/site/content/citing/cayw.md

 ### Linux

 - Emma Reisz has gracefully written [instructions and scripts](https://emmareisz.github.io/zotpicknix/) for setting up CAYW on Linux.
 - ConorIA has more versatile solution called [zotero4overleaf](https://gitlab.com/ConorIA/shell-scripts/tree/master/zotero4overleaf), which was inspired by Emma's scripts.
+This should allow use with Overleaf, which is pretty insane that it's possible if you think about it.

+### Overleaf

+David Lukes takes Overleaf integration one step further with a GreaseMonkey/TamperMonkey [userscript](https://gist.github.com/dlukes/5289eaa12d591dc21745fdef42098a17) which not only allows popping up the CAYW picker straight from your browser, no other tools required, but adds a hotkey to refresh your bib file on Overleaf.
+This should work with the free subscription, no fiddling with git or dropbox required.

 ## DIY